Cypher Firefly II Review

 Not everyone grabs their draws, and trad climbers tend to do it less than sport climbers, so if you don't anticipate grabbing them much then this isn't much of a consideration for you.
 However, if you are heading up a long route that has a bolt ladder on it to overcome a hard section, take a couple of draws with you that have wider dogbones — you'll appreciate them!

 The Cypher Firefly II is a great value in our estimation.
-While they don't score that high overall, they are the best of the bunch when it comes to similarly designed lightweight draws.
-These are a perfect option for people who are just getting into traditional climbing because all of the gear that you need to buy at once really does add up.
-Cypher also sells these in a six-pack, but their pricing on that item doesn't seem to add up to any additional savings, but does come with a free locking carabiner, if you need one!
+While they are not among the top performers, they are the best of the bunch when it comes to similarly-designed and lightweight draws.
+These are the perfect option for those new to traditional rock climbing, as the initial purchase of your first rack and alpine draws can be a bit of a shock.
+Cypher also sells these in a six-pack, however, the pricing on that item doesn't seem to add up to any additional savings, but does come with a free locking carabiner, if you need one!